KimSinjeong/palette_refined/README.md

 - rosserial (sudo apt install ros-kinetic-rosserial-server)

 ---
-## Current status
+## Branch explanation
-- [x] Receiving image from camera
-- [ ] Sending control signal to OpenCM board
-- [ ] Recognize where the user put on a stone
+- Recognizing where the user put on a stone.
-- [ ] Implementing artificial intelligence